-- 1. Click Profiles > SSID > EDCA AP in the Alcatel-Lucent Navigation pane.
+- 1. Select Profiles > SSID > EDCA AP in the Alcatel-Lucent Navigation pane.
 This page summarizes the current profiles of this type. - 2.
-Click the Add button to create a new EDCA AP profile, or click the pencil icon to edit an existing profile.
-The Details page appears.
-Complete the settings as described in Table 46:
+Select the Add button to create a new EDCA AP profile, or click the pencil icon to edit an existing profile.
+Complete the settings as described in Table 53:

-Table 46 Alcatel-Lucent Configuration > Profiles > SSID > EDCA Profile Settings
+Table 53 Alcatel-Lucent Configuration > Profiles > SSID > EDCA AP Profile Settings

-Field Default Description General Settings Folder Тор Use this field to set and display the folder with which the profile is associated.
+Field Default Description General Settings Folder Тор Set the folder with which the profile is associated.
 The drop-down menu displays all folders available for association with the profile.
-Folders provide a way to organize the visibility of device parameters that is separate from the configuration groups of devices.
-Using folders, you can view basic statistics about device, and define which users have visibility to which device parameters.
 Name Blank Name of the EADC AP profile.
-Best Effort 1 Arbitrary Inter- frame Space Number (1-15) 3 WMM is an extension to the Carrier Sense Multiple Access with Collision Avoidance (CSMA/CA) protocol's Distributed Coordination Function (DCF).
+Best Effort Arbitrary Inter- frame Space Number (1-15) 3 WMM is an extension to the Carrier Sense Multiple Access with Collision Avoidance (CSMA/CA) protocol's Distributed Coordination Function (DCF).
 The collision resolution algorithm responsible for traffic prioritization depends on the following configurable parameters for each AC: Minimum Contention Window (Exponent) (0-15) 4 arbitrary inter-frame space number (AIFSN) minimum and maximum contention window (CW) size Maximum Contention Window (Exponent) (1-15) 6 Transmission Opportunity Slots in 32 usec Units 0 For each AC, the backoff time is the sum of the AIFSN and a random value between 0 and the CW value.
 The AC with the lowest backoff time is granted the opportunity to transmit (TXOP).
 Frames with the highest priority AC are more likely to get TXOP as they tend to have the lowest backoff times (a result of having smaller AIFSN and CW parameter values).
 The value of the CW varies through time as the CW doubles after each collision up to the maximum CW.
 The CW is reset to the minimum value after successful transmission.
 In addition, you can configure the TXOP duration for each AC.
 Background Arbitrary Inter- frame Space Number 7 WMM is an extension to the Carrier Sense Multiple Access with Collision Avoidance (CSMA/CA) protocol's Distributed Coordination Function (DCF).
-The collision resolution algorithm responsible for traffic prioritization depends on the following configurable parameters for each AC: Minimum Contention Window (Exponent) 4 arbitrary inter-frame space number (AIFSN) minimum and maximum contention window (CW) size Maximum Contention Window (Exponent) 10 Transmission Opportunity Slots in 32 usec Units 0 Set the transmission opportunity slots in 32-micro-second intervals.
-For each AC, the backoff time is the sum of the AIFSN and a random value between 0 and the CW value.
-The AC with the lowest backoff time is granted the opportunity to transmit (TXOP).
-Frames with the highest priority AC are more likely to get TXOP as they tend to have the lowest backoff times (a result of having smaller AIFSN and CW parameter values).
-The value of the CW varies through time as the CW doubles after each collision up to the maximum CW.
-The CW is reset to the minimum value after successful transmission.
+The collision resolution algorithm responsible for traffic prioritization depends on the following configurable parameters for each AC: Minimum Contention Window (Exponent) 4 arbitrary inter-frame space number (AIFSN) minimum and maximum contention window (CW) size Maximum Contention Window (Exponent) 10